GLOBAL MARKETS-Oil dips on OPEC output-cut concerns, stocks shaky

 European equities fell for a sixth straight session, with energy shares tracking weaker crude oil prices and financial stocks losing ground.
 Europe's broad FTSEurofirst 300 index closed down 0.55 percent at 1,338.50. [

-The U.S. dollar surrendered gains to trade little changed against a basket of major currencies on renewed concerns about how the FBI probe might impact the election.
+The U.S. dollar rose against a basket of major currencies on reduced worries over the Federal Bureau of Investigation's investigation of emails linked to Hillary Clinton's use of a private server.

-"People want to take a look at the political polls to make sure that the consensus view that Hillary wins is still valid," said Steven Englander, global head of G10 FX strategy at Citigroup in New York.

-The greenback fell the most in more than seven weeks on Friday following news that the FBI is reviewing fresh evidence in its probe of the Democratic presidential candidate.
+The greenback suffered its worst fall in more than seven weeks on Friday following news that the FBI is reviewing fresh evidence in its probe of the Democratic presidential candidate.

-A Clinton win is generally seen by analysts as likely to be a positive for the dollar, and the FBI announcement gave new hope to Trump that he can beat her on Nov.
+A Clinton win is generally seen by analysts as likely to be a positive for the dollar, and the FBI announcement on Friday gave new hope to Clinton's Republican rival Donald Trump that he can beat her on Nov.
 8.

 The dollar index was up 0.08 percent at 98.422.